A Model of Collaboration Network Formation with Heterogenous Skills: Abstract

 \section{Abstract}

-Collaboration networks provide a method for examining the structure of collaborative communities.
-The model I present in this paper connects an individual's skill set to her position in the collaboration network, and changes in the distribution of skills to the structure of the collaboration network as a whole.
-I show that individuals with a useful combination of skills will have a disproportionate number of links in the network, resulting in a skewed degree distribution.
+Collaboration networks provide a method for examining the highly heterogeneous structure of collaborative communities.
+However, we still have limited theoretical understanding of how individual heterogeneity relates to network heterogeneity.
+The model presented here provides a framework linking an individual\textquoteright s skill set to her position in the collaboration network, and the distribution of skills in the population to the structure of the collaboration network as a whole.
+This model suggests that there is a non-trivial relationship between skills and network position: individuals with a useful combination of skills will have a disproportionate number of links in the network.
+Indeed, in some cases, an individual\textquoteright s degree is non-monotonic in the number of skills she has\textemdash an individual with very few skills may outperform an individual with many.
+Special cases of the model suggest that the degree distribution of the network will be skewed, even when the distribution of skills is uniform in the population.
 The degree distribution becomes more skewed as problems become more difficult, leading to a community dominated by a few high-degree superstars.

-Heterogeneity is important in a wide variety of creative and knowledge-based fields, including product development, art and design, entrepreneurship, and academic research.
-Innovation in these areas is driven by diverse groups of people, working together on difficult problems.
-In that context, simple models with only a one-dimensional ability level cannot be used to study the institutional arrangements that are driven by and respond to the multidimensional factors that make people different.
-This kind of complex heterogeneity has garnered increasing interest in recent years, in part because it is not well understood.
-In this paper, I present a framework for understanding heterogeneity in a context where it is not peripheral, but central: collaborative production.
-This allows me to examine the link between rich individual heterogeneity, and the complex structure of collaborative communities.
+This has striking implications for labor market outcomes in industries where production is largely the result of collaborative effort.